 It was not fun to deal with.
 However, a properly installed lamp that is raised can provide some additional heat.
-Chickens grow and under feather or down undercoat in the winter.
+Chickens grow down feathers in the winter.
 They do have natural abilities to keep warm during the cold months.

 I installed a heat lamp because I had electricity leading up to my first coop.
 Straw is a great insulator and can serve your chickens in the winter.
 By adding a heat lamp, you are adding a potential fire hazard.
 I have had weather where it got below 25 degrees.

 To me, that was too cold for my girls.
 I know you don’t want to cause too many problems for your girls.

 You want them comfortable and happy.
 However, installing a heat lamp can add problems and not eliminate a problem.
 Heat lamps are a big consideration and not something that you need to stress about.